anselyu0701/DM_Final_CESE/README.md

 # DM_Final_CESE
 you should run this code after installing packages in requirement.txt

-- run code
-  python CESE.py
+- run code: python CESE.py